3 Reasons to Invest using the 3Twelve Total Bond strategy

 What is 3Twelve?

-3Twelve Total Bond is an equally weighted, passive strategy that invests in each major taxable bond category.
+3Twelve Total Bond is an equally weighted, index-based strategy that invests in each major taxable bond category.
 The strategy, which seeks total return from income and capital appreciation, is for advisors and investors looking to build a well-diversified fixed income strategy with a single investment.
 It uses 12 major bond asset classes in an effort to enhance performance and reduce risk.

 We believe that a diversified portfolio of short to intermediate duration bonds should be a staple in investors’ portfolios – and in greater, not lesser percentages as the population ages and interest rates increase.